Leuven IP & AI Conference 2026

 Professor at LUISS University

-Christophe Geiger is a Professor at LUISS University, focusing on intellectual property law and policy.
+Christophe Geiger is a Professor at LUISS University, focusing on intellectual property law and innovation.

 Isabelle Huys